-This is your official event keynote speaker guide.
-Please bookmark this page for easy reference and continue to check back as the event gets closer as we will be adding additional speaker details.
-If you have any questions, please email Nanci Lancaster.
+This is the official event speaker guide for Keynote Speakers.
+Please bookmark this page for easy reference and continue to check back as the event gets closer as we will be adding additional speaker information (such as on-site details) as they are available.
+If you have any questions, please email Cody Liskh.

 Please click through the tabs on this page to access information.